Connecting with Vulnerable road users – a public health inspired approach to motorcycle safety

-Steve Bucksey.
-Motorcycle Casualty Reduction Officer at Surrey & Sussex Police, shares his experience of designing a motorcycle harm reduction campaign by considering the principles of public health.
-Steve’s communications colleagues Hannah Lemieux and Alex Hedger collaborated to deliver the in-house produced campaign.
+Steve Bucksey – Motorcycle Casualty Reduction Officer at Surrey Police & Sussex Police, shares his experience of designing an in-house motorcycle harm reduction campaign by considering the principles of public health.

-My role as a motorcycle casualty reduction police officer has two parts: operations – ensuring responsible policing, equipping officers with the right tools and knowledge for motorcycles, and engagement – reaching our motorcycle community to keep them safer.
+As a motorcycle casualty reduction police officer, my role has two parts: operations – ensuring responsible policing, equipping officers with the right tools and knowledge for motorcycles, and engagement – reaching our motorcycle community to help keep them safe.

 System-wide Approach

-When addressing motorcycle safety, we looked beyond enforcement to consider the entire ecosystem: we evaluated how road campaigns impact rider perception and the impact on their safety.
+When addressing motorcycle safety, we look beyond enforcement to consider the entire ecosystem.
+To do so, we evaluated how road campaigns impact rider perception and the impact on their safety.

 We focused on understanding motorcyclists’ perspectives while being mindful of confirmation bias (simply seeking to confirm our own preconceived beliefs).
 For motorcycle fatality and injury reduction campaign, you could be forgiven for believing that motorcyclists would naturally be our target audience.
 But exploring a wider approach led to a different angle: riders are the beneficiary but, are they necessarily the target?